 Polish artist’s laser installation selected for prize from hundreds of applicants.

-Her winning work, Future Twice, is concerned with relations between people and the ecosystem those relations create.
+Her winning work, Dead End, is concerned with relations between people and the ecosystem those relations create.
 The laser installation simulates the individual’s experience of the labyrinth of borders and structures which constitute the art world and other environments.